Air travel

 Booking with OTAs almost invariably end up with the flight operator (airline) and the OTAs pointing fingers at each other when something goes wrong.
 Therefore, if you’re looking only to purchase standalone airfare, I highly recommend booking directly through the airlines’ websites.

-• For fly-in cruises, it makes a lot of sense to book your air travel through the cruise line.
+• For fly-in cruises, it sometimes makes sense to book your air travel through the cruise line.
 Unlike OTAs, cruise lines have a vested interest in making sure you get to your cruise.
+I can often help with these purchases.

-If you book your flight through them, most cruise lines guarantee that you will make the departure, and if not, they have a dedicated response team that will make the necessary arrangements at their expense (including additional flights, rerouting, other transportation, and accommodation arrangements) to make sure you get on the cruise, at the departure or at the next available port.
+If you book your flight through them, some cruise lines will make the necessary arrangements at their expense to get you onto the ship if you miss the embarkation (potentially including additional flights, rerouting, other transportation, and accommodation arrangements)